 Article Eighteen

+The Secretariat General of the Association is normally held at the premises of one Member that offers this service to the Association.
+Such offers can be made to the President, and then approved by the next General Assembly.
+The term of the provision of the secretariat by one member is normally of eight years, and can be renewed.
+It can however be terminated at any moment, either by decision of the Member or by decision of the Board, while the other party should be officially informed one year in advance.

+Would the provision of the Secretariat general be not possible by one Member, the Board can decide to locate it at any place convenient for the services to the Association.
+The following general Assembly should then confirm this decision.

-The Board of Directors appoints a Secretary General.
+The Board of Directors appoints a Secretary General, who directs the secretariat.
 He (she) is responsible for the development and the execution of the projects of the AGRINATURA network.

 The General Assembly shall define the powers of the Secretariat which is allowed to act only on express delegation of powers from the Board of Directors and within the limits of the delegation.
 The Secretariat shall regularly report the execution of its delegations to the Board of Directors.

 Article Nineteen